 Equisetum Returns

-Equisetum Returns is an ongoing series of artworks that envision a neobotanical future by resurrecting the paleobotanical past as a disruptor to the built environment - raising questions about how we plant, cultivate, build and restore.
+A series of monoprints that envision a neobotanical future by resurrecting the paleobotanical past as a disruptor to the built environment - raising questions about how we plant, cultivate, build and restore.

 On Equisetum: